Raffi Torres: Edmonton Oilers

 Following the trade, the Oilers assigned him to their AHL affiliate, the Hamilton Bulldogs, where he played the final 11 games of the regular season.
 Between Bridgeport and Hamilton, Torres recorded 18 goals and 40 points over 60 games in his second AHL campaign.
 For the second consecutive year, he appeared in the Calder Cup Finals and lost.
 He struggled in his second AHL playoff run, managing six goals and an assist over 23 post-season games as the Bulldogs were defeated in the finals by the Houston Aeros in seven games.
 On August 1, 2003, Torres was re-signed by the Oilers to a two-year contract.

 He began the 2003–04 season in the NHL, earning a roster spot with the Oilers.
 He scored his first NHL goal on October 9, 2003, against goaltender Evgeni Nabokov during a game against the San Jose Sharks.
 During the campaign, Torres was chosen to represent the Western Conference at the 2004 NHL YoungStars Game.
 The following month, he missed two contests due to an ankle injury.
 He recovered to finish the season with 20 goals and 34 points over 80 games.
 During the 2004–05 NHL lockout, he played with the Edmonton Road Runners (the Oilers' new minor league affiliate) of the AHL and tied for the team-scoring lead with Tony Salmelainen, recording 46 points in 67 games.

 With the NHL set to resume play for the 2005–06 season, Torres re-signed with the Oilers to a two-year deal on August 16, 2005.
 Returning to the Oilers, he scored a career-high 27 goals and 41 points.
 The Oilers entered the 2006 playoffs as the eighth and final seed in the Western Conference.
 During the Western Conference Finals against the Mighty Ducks of Anaheim, Torres missed games two and three due to the flu.
-Following his return the lineup, he scored the series-clinching goal in game five, a 2–1 win, to advance the Oilers into the 2006 Stanley Cup Finals.
+Following his return the lineup, he scored the series-clinching goal in game five, a 2–1 win, to advance the Oilers into the 2006 Stanley Cup Final.
 Against the Carolina Hurricanes, the Oilers faced a 3–1 series deficit before forcing a game seven.
 They were defeated in the deciding contest to lose the Stanley Cup.
 Torres notched four goals and 11 points over 22 post-season games.

 In 2006–07, Torres recorded 15 goals and 34 points.
 The Oilers did not qualify for the playoffs.
 In the off-season, they re-signed him to a three-year, $6.75 million deal.
 The following season, he missed the last 49 games of the campaign to an anterior cruciate ligament injury.
 Limited to 32 contests, he recorded 11 points.